 What followed was my introduction to the Ford Capri, my first being a 1975 MkII 1600XL.
 It was to replace the Triumph and I wasn’t impressed, however, for £200 with a long MOT it was a good deal.
 A couple of years later whilst the XL was resting a 1979 MkII Ford Escort was in my temporary ownership; it was soon discarded.

 Three years later, my first Capri was written off in a crash but I got another, this time a 1979 MkIII Capri 2.0GL.
 It was my first car that propelled me to over 100mph, somewhere on the A303 in Wiltshire.
 Another 3 years and 64,000 miles later the 2.0GL made way for a 1985 MkIII Capri 2.8 Injection Special.
 It was treated to a respray and subtle body mods but unfortunately was stolen form a garage in 1998, but luckily found in Weymouth a few weeks later in a sorry state.
 It was never the same, the insurance covered the repairs but the chosen workshop couldn’t recreate the previous respray quality.
-I still have the car today.
+I sold it in March 2017.

-In the meantime, a fourth Capri was acquired a 1978 MkII Capri 1.6L.
-Quite rusty, all over, but it was a good work horse and not too much work to get through the MOTs.
+In the meantime, my fourth Capri was acquired, a 1978 MkII Capri 1.6L.
+Quite rusty, all over, but it was a good work horse and did not take too much work to get through the MOTs.
 In 2000 it had to make way for the ‘River Cottage’ car, a 1966 Ford Corsair 1700 deluxe Convertible.
 This was the car that belonged to Hugh Fearnley-Whittingstall, and appeared in the Escape to River Cottage and Return to River Cottage TV series, see the 'blog' here for the latest news.

 It wasn’t until 5 years later that I had another car in my name, a 1994 Peugeot 405 GLX estate, donated by my brother in-law.
 A year later it made way for the 2003 VW Passat TDi Sport estate, and what a terrific car it is, very similar to my 2.8i Capri for driving pleasure.

-That was just an overview of all my cars so far; however, below are links for more detail about each of them.
+That was just an overview of all my cars so far; however, below are links for more details about each of them.